- Common Name(s):

 Leaf: Fall Blooms: Summer Nut/Fruit/Seed: Fall

 Wildlife Value: This plant is a host for the Henry Elfin's butterfly.
-Adult butterflies and bees are attracted to the blooms.
-Its fruits are eaten by birds and small mammals.
-White tailed deer eat browse the leaves and twigs.
+Adult butterflies and bees are attracted to the blooms Its fruits are eaten by birds and small mammals.
+White tailed deer may browse the leaves and twigs.

 Insects, Diseases, or Other Plant Problems: Leaf spot is an occasional problem.
 Spider mites may appear, especially in dry conditions.
 Susceptible to chlorosis (yellowing of leaves) in high pH (alkaline) soils.

 - The Inkberry has alternate, simple, spineless, flat, ovate to elliptic, glossy, dark green leaves (to 1.5” long) that have smooth margins with several marginal teeth near the apex.
 Leaves usually remain attractive in winter unless temperatures dip well below zero.

 - The Inkberry has greenish white flowers (male in cymes and female in cymes or single) that appear in spring, but are relatively inconspicuous.
 If pollinated, female flowers give way to pea-sized, jet black, berry-like drupes (inkberries to 3/8" diameter) which mature in early fall and persist throughout winter to early spring unless consumed by local bird populations.